BA Theatre & Performative Practices Course Code: CK112

 Is there an internship/placement available?

 In the summer of second year before your final year commences, you have the opportunity to take a module where you seek out internships with drama and theatre based organisations and engage in professional work in the industry.
+There are also insemester internship options during Final year.
+Finally there is a College of Arts, Celtic Studies, and Social Sciences work placement module open to all students.

 How many hours of lectures on average do we have a week?